foldl/AlphaGeometryRE/README.md

 the same during test time.

 As can be seen in the output, initially DDAR failed to solve the problem.
-The LM proposes one auxiliary construction (Note: Beam search not implemented yet, and LM will propose only one auxiliary construction.):
+The LM proposes two auxiliary constructions (because `--batch_size=2`):

 * `e = on_line e a c, on_line e b d`, i.e.,
 `E` is the intersection of `AC` and `BD`.
+This construction has a score of `-0.017550`.

+* `e = eqdistance e c a b, eqdistance e b a c`, i.e., construct `E` as the intersection of circle (center=C, radius=AB) and circle (center=B, radius=AC).
+This construction has a lower score (`-4.05149`) than the previous.

-DDAR attempted the construction and found the solution right away.
+Since the first construction has a higher score, DDAR attempted it first and found the solution right away.
 The proof search therefore terminates and there is no second iteration.

 ## Source code description